Locating Underground Assets And What Locator To Use

 Radio Detection RD500 – Underground Poly Water Pipe Locator

 First off ill start with the RD500 which is used to locate Underground Water Pipes, this unit is a very specialised unit which can only perform this 1 task.
-If you spend a lot of your time Locating Underground Water Poly Pipes this is the device, you will require but note that it is only used for this 1 task and nothing else.
+If you spend a lot of your time Locating Underground Water Poly Pipes this is the device, you will require but note that it is only used for this 1 task and nothing else, unfortunately this locator isn’t able to Locating Underground Assets other than Poly Pipes.

 The Radio Detection RD500 performs admirably in completing its task though and your results in locating Underground Water Poly Pipes will be exceptional, with the following specifications it covers all bases.